flpvsk/flpvsk.com/site-flpvsk.com/texts/matterway.md

 });

+Making software at work usable.
+With Matterway we developed technology that allows customers to build ergonomic applications on top of their existing systems of record.
+And do that in a matter of days, not months.

 I joined the company early on and helped define and implement the product.

-Our software allows customers to build usable apps on top of their existing systems of record.
-Those apps would work both on Desktop and Mobile platforms.
-Using our platform each app would take several hours to several days to build, instead of months using traditional tools.

-My role in the company evolved from a senior developer to a product manager.

 By the time I left the company 30% of DAX companies were our customers or doing pilots with us.